Self-discrepancy theory

 The self-discrepancy theory states that individuals compare their "actual" self to internalized standards or the "ideal/ought self".
 Inconsistencies between "actual", "ideal" (idealized version of yourself created from life experiences) and "ought" (who persons feel they should be or should become) are associated with emotional discomforts (e.g., fear, threat, restlessness).
 Self-discrepancy is the gap between two of these self-representations that leads to negative emotions.

 Developed by Edward Tory Higgins in 1987, the theory provides a platform for understanding how different types of discrepancies between representations of the self are related to different kinds of emotional vulnerabilities.
 Higgins sought to illustrate that internal disagreement causes emotional and psychological turmoil.
-There were several previous theories proving this concept such as the self-inconsistency theory, the cognitive dissonance theory, and the imbalance theory (e.g., Heider, 1958); however, Higgins wanted to take it one step further by determining the specific emotions that surfaced as a result of these internal disagreements.
+There were several previous theories proving this concept such as the self-inconsistency theory, the cognitive dissonance theory, and the Balance theory (e.g., Heider, 1958); however, Higgins wanted to take it one step further by determining the specific emotions that surfaced as a result of these internal disagreements.
 Previous self-imbalance theories had recognized only positive or negative emotions.
 The self-discrepancy theory was the first to assign specific emotions and affects to the disparity.

 The theory proposes how a variety of self-discrepancies represents a variety of types of negative psychological situations that are associated with different kinds of discomfort.
 A primary goal of the self-discrepancy theory is to create an understanding of which types of contrasting ideas will cause such individuals to feel different kinds of negative emotions.

 The structure of the theory was built based on three ideas.
 First classify the different kinds of discomfort felt by those people holding contrasting ideals experienced, as well as the various types of emotional vulnerabilities felt by the different types of discrepancies.
 Lastly, to consider the role of the different discrepancies in influencing the kind and type of discomfort individuals are most likely to experience.